 Another myth that I want to talk about is the myth that someone else is responsible for the way your life turns out.
 We are living in what is commonly called the Age of Entitlement in America.
 A sense of entitlement means that we feel we have a right or claim to something, whether it’s a nice house, preferential treatment, or the good life.
 We feel that we are owed these things.
 Mental health professionals routinely write about their experiences working with people who are absolutely certain that their lives should be better and that someone else is to blame.
 Talk radio shows seem to exist solely to tell us who to blame for the way our life has gone.
 Our exaggerated self-esteem leads us to think we are better than others.
 And then we can’t understand why other people seem to be better off than we are.
 Unfortunately this is as far from the American ideal as we can get.
 We are a country founded on a pioneer spirit that tells us if we want to make something of ourselves, it’s up to us.
 Instead, we complain about what we don’t have.
 As Anthony Robinson said, “Instead of knowing life as a gift, life turns into something that is taken for granted – or worse, begrudged.
 That’s real poverty, and no sense of entitlement can alleviate it.”

 The last myth that I would like to talk about is the myth that to get ahead you have to leave others behind.
 You know the image: people rising to the top by knocking other people down.
 Competition brings out the best in us.
 Unfortunately for that image, hundreds of studies going back to the late 1800’s have all said the same thing: cooperation is the real road to success.
 For instance, statistics show that scientists who consider themselves cooperative tend to have more published articles than their competitive colleagues.
 Cooperative business people have higher salaries.
 From elementary grades to college, students who cooperate have higher grade point averages.
 When resources and information are shared and team efforts are reinforced, everyone wins.
 Cooperation turns potential competitors into partners.
 And as a side benefit, the research is pretty overwhelming that people who work cooperatively are physically healthier and better adjusted psychologically.
 We can make progress on being more cooperative, but it is a skill we have to learn.
+At one point during the little league baseball game, the coach said to one of his young players,

 “Jimmy, do you know what cooperation is?”